Chessel Bay Local Nature Reserve

 Marine Conservation Society charity caring for our seas, shores and wildlife.

 Surfers Against Sewage Campaigning against plastic pollution on our shores and in our seas.
-Research in Chessel Bay in 2018 and 2019, includes bottle pollution data, brand audit report and plastic audit report.
-See citizen science above.
+Research in Chessel Bay in 2018, 2019 and 2020, includes bottle pollution data, brand audit report, plastic audit report and Southampton Nurdle Report 2020.
+See citizen science and links above.

 Chessel Bay Local Nature Reserve - a wilderness in a City.